pypa/cibuildwheel/README.md

 Changelog
 =========

+### 0.4.1

+- Fixed a bug on Windows where subprocess' output was hidden (#23)
+- Fixed a bug on Appveyor where logs would appear in the wrong order due to output buffering (#24, thanks @YannickJadoul!)

 ### 0.4.0

 - Fixed a bug that was increasing the build time by building the wheel twice.
 This was a problem for large projects that have a long build time.
 If you're upgrading and you need the old behaviour, use `CIBW_BEFORE_BUILD={pip} install .`, or install exactly the dependencies you need in `CIBW_BEFORE_BUILD`.
 See #18.